16 Styles of Mid Century Modern Fences and Screens

 Or... what’s missing?

 If you’ve been paying close attention, you may have noticed that a few of the fence, screen, and baffle materials we consider to be ‘modern’ today weren’t mentioned in the article.
 Cable railings are one of these, as shown on the image on the left below.
-The image on the right below is the only period fence I found that may be cable rail—or it may just be strands of wire.
+The image on the right below is the only period fence I found that may be cable rail—but it's probably just strands of wire.
+The caption doesn't say.
 I can only conclude that stainless steel cable railings and fences were not in widespread residential use in the mid-century time period.
-Instead, they usually used wire mesh when they wanted to be able to see through a fence.
+Instead, they usually used wire mesh or individual strands of wire when they wanted to be able to see through a fence.

 A cable railing fence looking out over a river and bridge